 salt and pepper to taste

-*Use Bragg's Nutritional Yeast in place of cheese.
+*For a vegan option, use Bragg's Nutritional Yeast in place of cheese.
 Nutritional yeast is high in vitamins, especially Vitamins B6 and B12!

 1. Pulse all ingredients in food processor starting with beets, walnuts, garlic, and basil.
 Slowly drizzle in olive oil and other ingredients until fully blended.